microtrain/bootcamp/07-JavaScript/04-Events.md

 </script>
 ```

 This is looking pretty good but some circles even argue against using the HTML elements onclick attribute.
-Let's write a listner in JavaScript.
+Let's write a listener in JavaScript.

 ```html
 <button id="time">What time is it?</button>